 Based on the analytical results of the soil samples, the soil will be manifested as either a non-hazardous waste and disposed of at a Subtitle D landfill, or as a hazardous waste and disposed of at a Subtitle C landfill or other appropriate disposal facility.

-In accordance with Section 4.4 of the SOW, for out-of-state shipments, the USEPA Project Coordinator and the receiving facility state's environmental official will be notified prior to shipment of the waste.
+In accordance with Section 4.4 of the SOW, for out-of-state shipments, the USEPA prior to shipment of the waste.